home-assistant/home-assistant.io/source/_integrations/motionblinds_ble.markdown

 ha_integration_type: integration
 ---

+This {% term integration %} adds support for [Motionblinds](https://motionblinds.com/) Bluetooth motors.
+Want to motorize your existing blinds?
+This can be done with Motionblinds motor CMD-03 which is available through the following stores: [Hornbach](https://www.hornbach.com/), [Coolblue](https://www.coolblue.nl/),[Proshop](https://www.proshop.com/),[Raamdecoratie.com](https://www.raamdecoratie.com/),[Robbshop.com](https://www.robbshop.nl/).
+Made-to-measure window coverings with Motionblinds are available through a worldwide reseller network which can be found [here](https://motionblinds.com/stores/)
-The Motionblinds BLE {% term integration %} adds support for [Motionblinds](https://motionblinds.com/) Bluetooth motors.
-Beware that this integration does not work with *Eve Motionblinds* motors. *Eve Motionblinds* can be added to Home Assistant using the [HomeKit Device](https://www.home-assistant.io/integrations/homekit_controller/) integration.
+Beware that this integration does not work with Eve Motionblinds motors.
+Eve Motionblinds can be added to Home Assistant using the [HomeKit Device](https://www.home-assistant.io/integrations/homekit_controller/) integration or the [Matter] (https://www.home-assistant.io/integrations/matter/) integration.

 {% include integrations/config_flow.md %}

 ## Setup

-During the setup of a Motionblinds BLE device, you will be asked what kind of blind your Motionblind is.
+During the setup of a Motionblinds Bluetooth motor, you will be asked what kind of blind you have.
 There are 8 different blind types:

 - **Roller blind**: has the ability to change position and speed.
 - **Honeycomb blind**: has the ability to change position and speed.